 This post contains affiliate links: if you buy something we'll earn a small commission at no cost to you.

 This pizza.
 It's awesome.
 Also, I cooked it in a SKILLET.

-I’d never really HAD deep dish until I moved to Illinois for college, but once I started dating Kyle, his born-and-raised Chicago family made sure I tried alllllll the proper deep dish the city had to offer.
+I'd never really HAD deep dish until I moved to Illinois for college, but once I started dating my husband, his born-and-raised Chicago family made sure I tried alllllll the proper deep dish the city had to offer.

 Fast forward a few years to when we moved to New York, and I suddenly found myself craving Chicago pizza in a big, big way.

 So I started to make my own!

 It took a few tries to get our recipe down pat, but I'm happy to say that this version is husband-approved (wooo) and is a pretty convincing substitute (in my humble non-Chicagoan opinion, at least) for Chicago's powerhouse deep-disheries.

 Like a classic deep dish at Giordano's or Uno's or Gino's (the aforementioned powerhouses), it's built with thick layers of cheese and sausage and finished with a layer of crushed tomatoes.

 The trick to this pizza is TECHNIQUE more than anything - you want to press the dough evenly into a cast iron skillet and get all those toppings in there so that everything bakes evenly.